Setting Up Real-Time Matchmaking

 Setting Up Real-Time Matches

-- On the Matches panel, click to a new Match.
+- On the Matches page, click to Add a new Match.

 - Enter the Match details as normal and click to turn the Realtime switch to ON.